kigawas/web3-input-decoder/README.md

  ('uint256', '_decimals', 6)]
 ```

-You can also play with it [here](https://replit.com/@kigawas/Web3-input-decoder-quick-start).
+You can also play with it on [Replit](https://replit.com/@kigawas/Web3-input-decoder-quick-start).

 ### Performance enhancement